 The work is on display at the Jealous Gallery at Crouch End in north London.

 .1.
-It’s probably no secret with about page, but one of my favourite things to do is baking, especially for my friends.
+It’s probably no secret with about page, but one of my favorite things to do is baking, especially for my friends.

 .2.
 I’m an avid online shopper, from clothes to beauty products to our weekly shop.